Copilot Interim Standard and Update

 Sources:

-Warning: Microsoft changes the names of their product lines often and refers to a product with different names.
+Warning: Microsoft changes the names of their product lines often and refers to products with different names.

 Interim Appropriate Use Standard for MU Health Care workforce members

-• Verify you’re using the correct version of Copilot (see below).
+• Verify you’re using the correct version of M365 Copilot (see below).

 • MUHC workforce members may only use products that are covered by UM enterprise licensing.